There a number of guiding principles with which balance transfers between banks operate. These are relevant to existing and new customers alike.

 You can't transfer debt between accounts at the same bank

-If you have two credit cards with the same bank, you will not be able to balance transfer between them.
+If you have two credit cards with the same bank, you will probably be unable to balance transfer between them at the introductory balance transfer rate.
 This applies for new and existing customers and is universally the case across the entire Australian banking landscape.

 Got a personal loan?